bitwarden/help/_articles/miscellaneous/custom-fields.md

 ## Special name prefixes for auto-filling

-When bitwarden searches for a webpage's element to match with your custom fields's name, an exact match (case-insensitive) comparison is done.
-For example, if your custom field has the name "PIN", the following webpage elements values (from the id, name, label, etc) will match for auto-filling: "pin", "PIN", and "Pin".
+When bitwarden searches for a webpage's form element to match with your custom field's name, an exact, case-insensitive comparison is done.
+For example, if your custom field has the name `PIN`, the following form element's values (from the id, name, label, etc) will match for auto-filling: "pin", "PIN", and "Pin".
 However, values such as "pin2" or "mypin" will not match.

-There are two special prefixes that can give you even more control over how your custom field is auto-filled:
+There are two special name prefixes that can give you even more control over how your custom field is auto-filled:

 **CSV**

-Prefixing your custom field's name with `csv=` allows you to specify multiple names to search for when an auto-fill is performed.
+Prefixing your custom field's name with `csv=` allows you to specify multiple names to search for and compare when an auto-fill is performed.

 Example: